binnssss/web_cache_warmer_extended/README.md

 # About

 This is a simple tool to allow warming up of page caches.
-An use case could to pre-warm varnish cache straight after a full cache clear of a website.
+An use case could be pre-warming the varnish cache straight after a full cache clear of a website.

 # How to use